|

 to tossed him overhead.
 This was no ordinary shoulder-throw.
 The

-victim would fly straight out, in a nose-dive fashion.
+victim would fly straight out, in a nose-dive manner.
 If you didn't

 know how to roll in mid-air, you would land on your face.
 After seeing